levibland/stackvm/README.md

 ### Compiling .sasm files to binary
 To compile a .sasm file use the executable created when you built Sasm from source.
 Have a .sasm file located in the same directory as the Sasm executable.
 Use the command "./sasm *yourfilenamehere*.sasm" to compile your .sasm file into a binary that can be executed by this stack vm.
-After ding this you will have a new file called out.bin in the same directory as Sasm.
+After doing this you will have a new file called out.bin in the same directory as Sasm.

 ### Running out.bin files in the VM
 To run an out.bin file, move the out.bin file to the same directory as the stack-vm executable.
 Then type the command "./stack-vm out.bin" to run your binary file.